mitseng/RetinalVesselSegmentation/README.md

 # RetinalVesselSegmentation
-  Retinal blood vessel segmentation based on FCN.
+  Retinal blood vessel segmentation based on U-Net.
   The modle is a U-Net, We replace Residual Double Convolution Unit with Multi-Fiber Unit, which reduces the model parameters by 76.1%, while performance remains basically unchanged.